upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 ## Defining Types
-here we will be defining few of the types which will be using in our program, all of them are type aliases `type` insted of `newtype` as I wanted to use theses type interchangebly with genric functions like `crossProduct`, which we will see later.
+here we will be defining a few of the types which will be used in our program, all of them are type aliases `type` instead of `newtype` as I wanted to use these types interchangeably with generic functions like `crossProduct`, which we will see later.

 ```haskell
 -- src/Lib.hs